Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Design and fabrication of high-OAM diffractive optical elements

 where $n$ and $n_0$ are the refractive indices of the plate material and the surrounding medium, respectively; $h_0$ is the base thickness; $h_s$ is the total height variation over a full $2\pi$ rotation; and $\theta$ is the azimuthal angle.
 The corresponding surface profile is

-To generate a twisted light with an OAM $\ell$, the phase must increase by $2\pi m$ over one full revolution:
+To generate twisted light with an OAM of $\ell$, the phase must increase by $2\pi m$ over one full revolution:

-For UV operation at $\lambda = 266~\mathrm{nm}$ using fused silica ($n = 1.49$), the required total height variation is approximately $h_s \approx 34~\mu\mathrm{m}$.
-Implementing a topological charge of $m = 64$ is achieved by dividing the spiral into 64 discrete azimuthal sectors, each introducing a $2\pi$ phase step.
+For UV operation at $\lambda = 266~\mathrm{nm}$ using fused silica ($n = 1.49$), a total height variation of approximately $h_s \approx 34~\mu\mathrm{m}$ is required.
+A topological charge of $m = 64$ is achieved by dividing the spiral into 64 discrete azimuthal sectors, each introducing a $2\pi$ phase step.
 This corresponds to a height increment of about $532~\mathrm{nm}$ per sector.
-The resulting two-dimensional phase topology is shown in Fig.~\ref{fig:2D_map_spp}.
+The resulting two-dimensional phase topology is shown in Figure~\ref{fig:2D_map_spp}.

 The SPP was fabricated in fused silica using multi-level photolithography followed by high-precision plasma etching (Holo/Or, Israel).
-This manufacturing process is commonly employed for diffractive optical elements and provides the required micron-scale surface relief and sub-micron accuracy of the phase profile, ensuring stable performance under high-intensity UV illumination~\cite{Goebel96, Wang97, Kostyuk22, Shi24}.
+This is a common manufacturing process for diffractive optical elements, providing the required micron-scale surface relief and sub-micron accuracy of the phase profile, and ensuring stable performance under high-intensity UV illumination~\cite{Goebel96, Wang97, Kostyuk22, Shi24}.

-Figure~\ref{fig:spp_structure} shows the measured surface profile of the fabricated SPP obtained using an AIST-NT SmartSPM~1000 atomic force microscope (AFM).
-The AFM image reveals that small dust particles accumulated inside the narrow gaps between adjacent sectors during handling, although this contamination did not affect the quality of the generated twisted light.
-A weak striped pattern is also visible across the sectors, originating from layer-by-layer etching into the fused-silica substrate.
-Despite this fine structuring, the average step height remains close to 500~nm, which is in good agreement with the designed two-dimensional topological phase map.
+Figure~\ref{fig:spp_structure} shows the surface profile of the fabricated SPP measured using an AIST-NT SmartSPM~1000 atomic force microscope (AFM).
+The AFM image reveals small dust particles accumulated inside the narrow gaps between adjacent sectors during handling, although this contamination did not affect the quality of the generated twisted light.
+A weak striped pattern is also visible across the sectors, originating from layer-by-layer etching of the fused-silica substrate.
+Despite these negligible stripes, the average step height remains close to 500~nm, which is in good agreement with the designed two-dimensional topological phase map.